 Whether the weather is rainy or dry, homeowners often assume they have a functioning sump pump.
 However, your sump pump can malfunction if it has not received proper maintenance.

-A sump pump can give you security and peace of mind during the wettest months, but only if you periodically clean, inspect and maintain it.
+A sump pump can give you security and peace of mind, but only if you periodically clean, inspect and maintain it.
 Follow these simple steps to be sure you’re protected and to get the best performance out of your basement flooding lifeline.